History, tourist information, and nearby accommodation

 Centuries ago Helston was a thriving port, but in the medieval period the mouth of the Cober River began to silt up, creating the shingle bank called Loe Bar, which effectively closed off Helston and made the largest freshwater lake in Cornwall.
 The banks of the lake are blessed with a variety of attractive walking paths, making this a popular spot for day trips.

-In May the town hosts Flora Day, a festival believed to have originated in the pre-Christian era.
+There is a fascinating museum exhibit on the annual festival of Flora Day and the Furry Dance.
+Each May the town hosts the Flora Day festival, believed to have originated in the pre-Christian era.
 The town is decorated in green boughs, hazel, and local bluebells, which flourish wild in the area.
 Traditional dances and general revelry last all day, interspersed with more typical modern fair booths and amusements.

 The dance is believed to be a remnant of a pagan celebration of Spring, and local legends say that the dance was also used to frighten away the devil!
 The name "furry" is believed to originate with the Latin "feria", which means holiday, or the Cornish word fer, for fair or festival.
 The Furry Dance is generally held on May 8.